Career and Technical Education (CTE) | Health Science

 On this page, we’ll look at what each pathway entails, common careers within each one, and general requirements for positions in the pathways.

-We’ll also give you some ideas on how to help your students choose a healthcare career pathway.
+We’ll also give you some ideas on how to help your students choose from these healthcare career pathways.

 But first, it’s important to know the basics of the health science career cluster!

 The health science cluster is one of 16 career clusters that make up career and technical education (CTE) in the United States.

 This cluster is one of the most popular choices, with more than 35% of all CTE students pursuing healthcare careers.

 Once a student has decided to pursue health science courses, they will then need to choose which health science career pathways most interest them.

 This is necessary because each pathway has its own course requirements and ultimately leads students to different career options!

 Each state uses the pathways to develop their health science programs, courses, and certification options.